MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-and-group-conversations.md

 * * *

+Now you can send an introduction message when your bot is first installed or added to a group or team.

 ## Send a message on installation

-When your bot is first added to the group or team, send a message to introduce it.
-The message should provide a brief description of the bot's features, and how to use them.
+When your bot is first added to the group or team, an introduction message must be sent.
+The message must provide a brief description of the bot's features and how to use them.
 You must subscribe to the `conversationUpdate` event, with the `teamMemberAdded` eventType.
 The event is sent when any new team member is added.
 Check if the new member added is the bot.
 For more information, see [sending a welcome message to a new team member](~/bots/how-to/conversations/send-proactive-messages.md).

 Send a personal message to each team member when the bot is added.
 To do this, get the team roster and send each user a direct message.

-Do not send a message in the following situations:
+Do not send a message in the following cases:

 * The team is large, for example larger than 100 members.
 Your bot can be seen as spam and the person who added it can get complaints.
 You must clearly communicate your bot's value proposition to everyone who sees the welcome message.
 * Your bot is first mentioned in a group or channel instead of being first added to a team.